MBM-nlp/github_classification_project/README.md

 In modeling we test and deploy several unique non-linear models and chose to deploy an XGBoost model on the final out-of-sample README text data.
 The XGBoost model returns an overall predictive accuracy score of ~46%.

-- On average, these results provide us with the potential to accurately predict and study the contents of a "Metaverse" related repo and its primary programming language by ~56% better a baseline prediction.
+- On average, these results provide us with the potential to accurately predict and study the contents of a "Metaverse" related repo and its primary programming language by ~56% better than a baseline prediction.

 *The predicted programming language used in this analysis is the primary language in overall repository percentage in the GitHub repository.* *